 Advisory for Cat Owners/Feeders: A more pointed advisory if cat owners or feeders remain recalcitrant.
-If problem persists, report to AVA and NEA respectively for enforcement.
+If problem persists, report to AVS and NParks respectively for enforcement.

 MUIS Fatwa on Neutering Cats: Fatwa issued by MUIS that sterilisation of cats is permissible.

 Targeted Message for Cat Feeders: To be used where irresponsible feeding often occurs to connect with elusive feeders as well as to educate them.
-If irresponsible feeding persists, report to NEA for enforcement.
+If irresponsible feeding persists, report to NParks for enforcement.

 These flyers can be accompanied by a copy of the “Animals in the Heartlands” Booklet to provide recipients with more information and knowledge.

 “Animals in the Heartlands” aims to raise awareness and understanding of animal issues in our neighbourhoods through a comprehensive booklet with useful information about how to be a better pet owner, how to report abuse, how to handle community cat issues, with relevant contact information and more.
 It is jointly launched by the Cat Welfare Society, Action for Singapore Dogs, House Rabbit Society of Singapore and the Society for the Prevention of Cruelty to Animals.

 This community booklet is meant for mass distribution to all residents to promote a kinder, more gracious and harmonious neighbourhood for everyone.